S-M-J-I/S-M-J-I/README.md

 My name is S M Jishanul Islam.
-I'm a CSE graduate from <a href="https://www.uiu.ac.bd/">United International University</a> in Bangladesh, where I am currently a Lecturer (Contractual).
+I'm a CSE graduate from <a href="https://www.uiu.ac.bd/">United International University</a> in Bangladesh.
+I also worked as a Lecturer (Contractual) at the same university.
 I research mainly on multimodal deep learning and how we can represent and learn multimodal data to create more robust expert systems.

 Besides, I can build web, mobile, and dApps utilizing the microservices architecture for my work.
 In addition, I can use machine/deep learning models to build expert systems.
 My AI/ML expertise is strongly complemented by software engineering/development.